 - extensive branch network

 - TeleCenter

 - e-bank / mobile bank

-- tied agents and brokers
+- · tied agents and brokers

-Our intention is to provide a unique customer experience through our seamlessly integrated channels and by offering a simple and easy journey to our clients from the first interest through the application for the product and contracting to the use of our products.
+Our intention is to provide a unique customer experience through our seamlessly integrated channels and by offering a simple and easy journey to our clients from the first expression of interest through the application for the product and contracting to the use of our products.
+To achieve this, K&H has been allocating HUF 1.5 billion per annum to digitalisation initiatives since 2014 and we are determined to keep on heavily investing in this area in the future as well in order to meet our clients' ever increasing expectations.